Zaidi visits Malir to strengthen PTI for local govt polls

 The PTI leader said Pakistan needed a dedicated political party so that it could put things on the right track and pull the country out of the economic crisis.
 He added that it could not be expected from the robbers to save the crumbling economy of Pakistan.

+Sindh Information, Transport & Mass Transit Minister Sharjeel Inam Memon has said Imran Khan has been given a shut-up...

+Four newly appointed aides to Sindh Chief Minister Syed Murad Ali Shah were assigned portfolios on Monday.
+A...

-KARACHI: A court issued a notice to the Federal Investigation Agency on Monday on an application of Syeda Dania Shah,...
+A court issued a notice to the Federal Investigation Agency on Monday on an application of Syeda Dania Shah, widow of...

+The Sindh High Court on Monday issued notices to the federal and provincial law officers as well as the provincial...

+An anti-terrorism court granted on Monday post-arrest bail to two men arrested for allegedly facilitating a murder...

 Comments